Standard illuminant: where are the mean and first two eigenvector SPDs, depicted in figure. The characteristic vectors both have a zero at , since all the relative SPDs have been normalized about this point. In order to match all significant digits of the published data of the canonical illuminants the values of M1 and M2 have to be rounded to three decimal places before calculation of SD.D65 values

+Since D65 represents white light, its coordinates are also a white point, corresponding to a correlated color temperature of 6504 K. Rec.
+709, used in HDTV systems, truncates the CIE 1931 coordinates to x=0.3127, y=0.329.

+Daylight simulator

+There are no actual daylight light sources, only simulators.
+Constructing a practical light source that emulates a D-series illuminant is a difficult problem.
+The chromaticity can be replicated simply by taking a well known light source and applying filters, such as the Spectralight III, that used filtered incandescent lamps.
+However, the SPDs of these sources deviate from the D-series SPD, leading to bad performance on the CIE metamerism index.
+Better sources were achieved in the 2010s with phosphor-coated white LEDs that can easily emulate the A, D, and E illuminants with high CRI.

 Illuminant E

 Illuminant E is an equal-energy radiator; it has a constant SPD inside the visible spectrum.
 It is useful as a theoretical reference; an illuminant that gives equal weight to all wavelengths.
 It also has equal CIE XYZ tristimulus values, thus its chromaticity coordinates are (x,y)=(1/3,1/3).
 This is by design; the XYZ color matching functions are normalized such that their integrals over the visible spectrum are the same.

 Illuminant E is not a black body, so it does not have a color temperature, but it can be approximated by a D series illuminant with a CCT of 5455 K. (Of the canonical illuminants, D55 is the closest.)
 Manufacturers sometimes compare light sources against illuminant E to calculate the excitation purity.

-Illuminant series F
+Illuminant series FL

-The F series of illuminants represent various types of fluorescent lighting.
+CIE Publication 15.2 introduced twelve new illuminants representing several fluorescent lamps and comprising series F, later renamed to series FL from CIE Publication 15:2004 onward.
+The original 12 standards are distributed to 3 groups: